-- probably from Old English *picg, found in compounds, ultimate origin unknown.
+- probably from Old English *picg, found in compounds, further etymology unknown.
 Originally "young pig" (the word for adults was swine).
 Apparently related to Low German bigge, Dutch big ("but the phonology is difficult" -- OED).
 The meaning "oblong piece of metal" is first attested 1580s, on the notion of "large mass."
 Applied to persons, usually in contempt, since 1540s; the derogatory slang meaning "police officer" has been in underworld slang since at least 1811.

 The pigs frisked my panney, and nailed my screws; the officers searched my house, and seized my picklock keys. ["Dictionary of Buckish Slang, University Wit and Pickpocket Eloquence," London, 1811]